Last Updated on March 16, 2026 by Christian Heide

 Ermesinde’s legacy extends beyond her role as a political consort.
 She is also remembered for her charitable acts, particularly her support for the Santa Maria de Ripoll Monastery.
 Her benevolence earned her a place in the annals of Catalan history as a benefactor and a devout Christian.
 Her final resting place in the Cathedral of Girona is a testament to her historical significance and the reverence she held in the hearts of the people of Catalonia.

-The tomb of Ermesinde with one of the eldest examples of the Catalan flag
+The tomb of Ermesinde with one of the oldest examples of the Catalan flag

 The Girona Cathedral houses a remarkable collection of religious art and historical artefacts